Tools & Function Calls

 arguments, and the name of the property is exactly "video_url".

-The most important thing are the names and descriptions you give to the tool and its properties.
+The most important thing are the name and description you give to the tool and its properties.
 All these pieces of information will be passed to the LLM in natural language.
-The more explicit and clear you are, the more likely the LLM understands when, and if, it’s the case to use these tools.
+The more explicit and clear you are, the more likely the LLM understands when, if, and why, it’s the case to use the tool.

-Once the Agent decides to use this tool the callable function is executed.
-Here we can implement the logic to gather the article from the database and return the information we want to the LLM.
+Once the Agent decides to use a tool the callable function is executed.
+Here we can implement the logic to retrieve the video transcription and return the information back to the LLM.

-Neuron provides you with these clear and simple APIs and automates the rest of interactions with the LLM under the hood.
-Once you get the point you can immediately open to a possibility to connect basically everything you want to the Agent.
+Neuron provides you with these clear and simple APIs and automates all the underlying interactions with the LLM.
+Once you get the point it can immediately open to a possibility to connect basically everything you want to the Agent.
 Being able to execute local functions allows you to invoke any external APIs or application components.

 Transcriptions are just an example.
 You can eventually implement other tools to make the Agent able to retrieve other video metadata to enhance its video analysis capabilities.